-We start off by talking about the National Risk Register and the relatively recent inclusion of wildfire as a risk – one of 89 in the current edition.
+We start off by talking about the National Risk Register and the inclusion of wildfire as a risk.
 He says that wildfires are not a new risk but with the recent growth in both the number of wildfires and expansion in areas where they can be found, more resource needs to be found.

 I ask him whether fire and rescue services consult research coming out of academic institutions like his to develop new evidence-based approaches to respond to wildfires.
 Admitting that reading research papers is not always that easy for non-academics, he says it works best for him when services come to him with a problem.
 He enjoys the circularity of finding out the problems, seeing how the conversation iterates and evolves ways that services are responding and how it emerges in other settings later in time.
 He worries that change takes too long, is too random and too dependent on individuals with a passion.
 “Although sometimes magical things happen,” he adds with a smile.

 “You only have to look inside the covers of newspapers to see that this summer is bad.
 It is so bad in terms of the wildfires we have seen across the globe, that I just want to cry.
 If the rate of interaction between scientists and fire and rescue services remains this slow when the extent of wildfires is increasing at an unprecedented rate; when I look into the future, I worry.”

 What is the answer to speed things up?
 He says it’s a good question but he’s not sure he has the answer.
 He looks to political leadership for the direction and vision to make changes now.
 He wants to see a focus on prevention, awareness and education to influence behaviour change, but he doesn’t see it.